Navigating Separation: Dealing with a Husband’s Rage and Mental Health Issues

 1. Increased accessibility to mental health resources: Governments, healthcare providers, and organizations should work together to ensure mental health resources are readily available and accessible for individuals and families.
 This includes affordable counseling services, support groups, and helplines.

 2. Education and awareness initiatives: Schools, workplaces, and communities should prioritize mental health education and awareness initiatives.
-This could involve incorporating mental health discussions and resources into curricula, conducting workshops on emotional well-being, and normalizing conversations surrounding mental health.
+This might involve incorporating mental health discussions and resources into curricula, conducting workshops on emotional well-being, and normalizing conversations surrounding mental health.

 3. Collaborative approach to family therapy: Family therapy should be more widely recognized and encouraged as a way to address complex familial issues.
 By involving all family members in the therapeutic process, greater understanding, empathy, and communication can be fostered.